opendcs/opendcs/docs/source/start-decoding.rst

 a message.
 The arguments to the function are a series of DECODES sensor numbers.
 Use an 'x' if you want to skip a column.

-The function will step when it reaches a newline or when it runs out of specified columns.
+The function will stop when it reaches a newline or when it runs out of specified columns.
 Therefore, if the messages has more than one line it is advised to add a / at the end of the statement and repeat the statement over.